PrismarineJS/node-minecraft-protocol/docs/API.md

 ### client.verifyMessage(packet) : boolean

-Verifies if player's chat message packet was signed with their Mojang provided key
+(1.19-1.19.2) Verifies if player's chat message packet was signed with their Mojang provided key.
+Handled internally (and thus deprecated) in 1.19.3 and above

 ### client.logSentMessageFromPeer(packet)
 (1.19.1+) You must call this function when the server receives a message from a player and that message gets